Frequently Asked Questions From Parents/Guardians About COVID-19 and the Vaccines

 Who can get a COVID-19 vaccine?

-Everyone age 5 and older in the United States can get a COVID-19 vaccine.
+Everyone ages 6 months and older in the United States can get a COVID-19 vaccine.

 The vaccines are free for everyone, regardless of your immigration status.
 You also don’t need health insurance.

 Where can I or my child get vaccinated?

 COVID-19 vaccines are available from many pharmacies and health care providers.